 Contact information for the Friends of East Boston Greenway:

 Why is journalism ineffective today, at least the way it is being practiced?
-Why especially so in the latino community?
-Listen to Luis Bravo, a thirty year veteran of journalism, along with Jordan Frias, tackle these questions on What’s up Eastie?
+Why especially so in the Latino community?
+Listen to Luis Bravo (Editor, El Heraldo Latino), a thirty year veteran of journalism, along with Jordan Frias (President of the New England Chapter of the Society of Professional Journalists), tackle these questions on What’s up Eastie?

 Thank you, Brittany Thomas, of Zumix Radio for translation support.